legacysurvey/legacysurvey/pages/dr10/issues.rst

 To facilitate rapid processing of sources in high-density regions, some DR10 bricks were split into smaller "sub-blobs."
 These bricks can be identified as they have ``SUB_BLOB`` set in the `MASKBITS bitmask`_ for some `pixels` in the `image stacks version`_ of the maskbits product.
-Due to a bug in processing these sub-blobs, some genuine sources were not extracted and included in DR10.
-The locations of the affected 598 bricks are plotted below
+Due to a bug in processing these sub-blobs, some genuine sources were not initially extracted and included in DR10.
+The locations of the 598 affected bricks are plotted below

 .. image:: ../../files/dr10.1-sb.png
     :height: 410